sourcegraph/java-imports-search/README.md

 # Java imports search

 Lets you easily search for all files using a Java package.
 Adds a new operator `java.imports:` for all import statements of the package passed to the operator.

+NOTE: regular expression search mode is required for the `java.imports` keyword to work.
+The extension automatically appends `patternType:regexp` to queries containing `java.imports`.

 This extension also adds a "See all usages" link at the end of import statement lines, which will execute the `java.imports` search for the relevant module.
+To enable "See all usages" links, add `"javaImports.showAllUsagesLinks": true` to your user settings.

 ## Prerequisites